 Used motorcycle oil poses a significant environmental threat unless it is recycled.
 Here's how to make sure that your motorcycle engine oil is disposed of safely.

-Here at Castrol, we understand the importance of looking after the environment by recycling used engine oil.
-In fact, Castrol group companies are already working on ways to make sure that every ounce of used engine oil is recycled and re-refined, as you can see at www.nexcel.co.uk
+Here at Castrol, we are committed to looking after the environment by recycling used motor oil to the fullest extent.
+That's why Castrol group companies are now working on ways to ensure that every ounce of used motorcycle oil is recycled, re-refined and re-used, as you'll discover at www.rosefoundation.org.za

 Most modern bikes have a glass inspection window to let you see the level and the condition of your motorcycle engine oil without getting your hands dirty.
 You may have to get close to the ground to use this properly, but oil checks like these are easy to get right by following a few simple rules.

 It's important to check motorcycle oil at regular intervals in order to maintain your bike's performance and safety.
 Fortunately, this is an easy task even if your bike has a dipstick rather than an inspection window.
 Just follow our simple guidelines to assess your motorcycle oil level and condition in minutes.

 Most bikes burn off a little engine oil, and it's important to check the level and condition of motorcycle engine oil regularly.
 It's also essential to maintain the right level of engine oil by topping off with the correct grade of motorcycle oil whenever your inspection window or dipstick check says your oil level is low.

 Pretty much the best thing you can do for your bike is to change its engine oil regularly, especially as your gears will generally share the same oil supply.
 The good news is that it's pretty easy to change you motorcycle engine oil, with just a few simple tools and few easy rules, as we explain here.